 Performing a COS study provides the rate basis to meet Proposition 218 requirements - that rates must be based on costs.
 It is common to set rates for several years before revisiting the COS to minimize customer rate and bill fluctuations.
 This Study uses the AWWA Base-Extra Capacity Method to distribute costs to customer classes and tiers.
 This method separates costs into four main cost causation components: base costs (which can be further divided into supply and delivery), extra capacity costs, customer costs, and fire protection costs.
 Base costs are associated with meeting average daily demand needs and include operations and maintenance costs and capital costs designed to meet average load conditions.
 Extra capacity costs are costs (both operating and capital costs) associated with meeting peak demand.
-Customer costs are costs associated with serving customers, such as meter reading, billing and customer service, etc. Direct fire protection costs are related solely to the fire protection function, such as fire hydrants, fire connections, and related mains and valves.
+Customer costs are costs are costs are related solely to the fire protection function, such as fire hydrants, fire connections, and related mains and valves.